camaraproject/Commonalities/README.md

 ## Status and released versions
-* Release Candidate of version 0.5.0 of guidelines and assets for CAMARA APIs is available with the [r2.2 tag](https://github.com/camaraproject/Commonalities/tree/r2.2)
+* Release 0.5.0 of guidelines and assets for Spring 25 CAMARA APIs is available with the [r2.3 tag](https://github.com/camaraproject/Commonalities/tree/r2.3)
-* Release 0.4.0 of guidelines and assets for Fall24 CAMARA APIs is available with the [r0.4.0 tag](https://github.com/camaraproject/Commonalities/tree/r0.4.0)
 * Previous releases and pre-releases are available in https://github.com/camaraproject/Commonalities/releases

 For changes see [CHANGELOG.md](CHANGELOG.md).